ashaker-2/Platform/Requiremets/Design/HAL/HAL_PWM.md

 /**
  * @brief Initializes all configured PWM channels based on the predefined array.
  * This function should be called once during system initialization.
- * @return APP_OK on success, APP_ERROR if any PWM channel fails to initialize.
+ * @return E_OK on success, E_NOK if any PWM channel fails to initialize.
  */
 APP_Status_t HAL_PWM_Init(void);